 If you come to Cornell for Summer Research Academy, we will advise you before, during, and after your six-week program.
 We look forward to welcoming you to campus!

-You must be nominated by your home institution in order to apply for summer exchange.
+You must be nominated by your home institution in order to apply for Summer Research Academy.
 You're eligible to apply if you also meet these criteria:

 You're an undergraduate with at least two full-time semesters of university study complete.